admin-bootcamps/python-templates/README.md

 # Gen-AI with Python

-This folder contains the sample Python files for Gen-AI activities.
+The python-templates repo contains the sample Python files for Gen-AI activities.

 We use OpenRouter API for Text > Text and Huggingface API for Text > Image.